Abdulfatah0123/Modern-Ecommerce-Platforms/README.md

 #### Step 6 : Bring up the Install WordPress page by pressing localhost/folder name/press enter, you will be prompted to fill in information.
 #### Step 7: Login into WordPress and you're done.

+### Visual Paradigm Visual Paradigm is a leading and globally recognized provider for Business and IT Transformation software solutions.
+It enables organizations to improve business and IT agility and foster innovation through popular open standards.
+Our award-winning products are trusted by over 320,000 users in companies ranging from small business, consultants, to blue chip organizations, universities and government units across the globe.
+About Visual Paradigm Visual Paradigm.

+### First, we log into Wordpress.
+After that, it will come up at the back of the house for us to choose.
+But it didn't have much in it.
+Basically, whatever we want to do, we have to download it ourselves in Wordpress.
+After that, the first thing we have to do is create our website. in making website pages
+### Wordpress gives us two options: 1.
+Design the website page yourself.
+2. If you want to focus on convenience and speed, find a ready-made theme and edit it to make it your own.
+And I chose the second option, which was to find a theme to use, which I used the theme of LaVenta version 1.2 by Catch Themes for his website page.
+But his theme is a diamond selling website.
+Which will be similar to what we will use to make a website selling watches.
+We chose to customize the website and change the image.
+Change information It comes like a watch sales website.
+Next is we will add a plug-in.
+So what is a plug-in?
+Plugins are extensions to Wordpress in the form of scripts that improve performance. and expand the ability to make a normal website into a perfect website

 ![Digram img](img/CasioGSHOCKAdventureStone-opn.jpg)